Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 2. Baiguate Waterfall

 Baiguate is a beautiful waterfall with shallow waters (during dry season) that empty into the Baiguate River.
 You can walk under the waterfall during the dryer season, but you can’t really swim since the water is so shallow at about 2 feet high.
 In the wet season, the water level rises and you can have a proper swim in the natural pool.
+The highlight of this experience is the horse ride there which is a wonderful adventure through the roads of Jarabacoa town and then into the lush woods.

 You can get to Baiguate Waterfall by car (10 min drive) and a short 15-minute walk.
 Or you can take a horse directly there for 30-50 minutes (depending on how fast you ride) plus the walk down.